kewinremy/jenkinslinux/Readme.md

 3. NET Core Installation

-In order to build .net projects (console apps, asp.net projects), you will need to load .NET Core Runtime + .NET Core SDK.
-Because dotnet-install.sh do not work on this image (source: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script, curl -sSL https://dot.net/v1/dotnet-install.sh | bash /dev/stdin), you will need to perform the installation yourself according to the two ways described below.
+In order to build .net projects (console apps, asp.net projects), you will need to **load .NET Core Runtime + .NET Core SDK**.
+Because dotnet-install.sh do not work on this image (source: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script, curl -sSL https://dot.net/v1/dotnet-install.sh | bash /dev/stdin), you will need to perform the installation yourself according to the **two ways described below**.

 4. Installation with the dockerfile (recommended):